akvelon/flutter-code-editor/README.md

 ### Folding The First Comment/License

-Many code snippets contain license as their first comment, that might be desired to be folded.
+Many code snippets contain license as their first comment, and it can distract readers.
 To fold the first comment, use:

 ```dart